adityaprakash0/demo-adi/README.md

 # demo-adi
-This is demo for git &amp; github hello world
+This is demo for git &amp; github. hello world